Prakhar-Tiwari-1/Computer-Vision-B1-Images-that-talk/Readme.md

 ### Run the Streamlit Application
 streamlit run main.py

-📖 How to Use
+## 📖 How to Use

-Upload an image (.jpg, .jpeg, .png)
+1. Upload an image (`.jpg`, `.jpeg`, `.png)

-Ask a question such as:
+2. Ask a question such as:

-“Describe this image”
+   - “Describe this image”

-“What objects are present?”
+   - “What objects are present?”

-“Is there a person in the image?”
+   - “Is there a person in the image?”

-The agent selects the appropriate vision tool and returns a response
+3. The agent selects the appropriate vision tool and returns a response